Kevin Gilbride: Offensive coordinator (2006-2013)

 In the first round of the playoffs, they handily defeated the Atlanta Falcons 24-2, holding them to a first quarter safety being their only score.
 This was followed by a 37-20 divisional win against the Green Bay Packers, and set up another NFC Championship game appearance.
 The Giants faced the San Francisco 49ers in a game that ended 20-17 with Lawrence Tynes kicking a game-winner to send the Giants to the Super Bowl.

-In Super Bowl XLVI, the Giants once again faced the Patriots, and as they had four years prior, they defeated New England 21-17 to capture their fourth title.
+In Super Bowl XLVI, the Giants once again faced the New England Patriots, and as they had four years prior, they defeated New England 21-17 to capture their fourth title.
 For the season, they finished 9th in the league in offense, scoring 394 points while allowing 400.
 Gilbride earned his second Super Bowl ring after the victory.

 For the 2012 season, the Giants finished 9-7 once again, but missed the playoffs.
 They scored 429 points, sixth in the league, but missed the playoffs again despite starting 6-4, going 3-3 after the bye week.

 In 2013, the Giants began 0-6, causing many people to question Gilbride's future with the team. the team rebounded, however, and won 7 of their final 10 games.
 Despite Gilbride's two Super Bowl rings with the team, fans had grown impatient with the offense.
 At the end of the season, owner John Mara said "I think our offense is broken right now.
 We need to fix that".

 On January 2, 2014, it was announced that Gilbride would retire.